Should We Adopt Green Supply Chain Management in the Construction Industry?

 In 2020, the municipality of Amsterdam had to adopt a new strategy to recover from the pandemic crisis.
 They used the concept of the “Doughnut Economy” and adapted it to the size of a city, with the help of the British economist Kate Raworth, who developed the model.

-The purpose of the model was to come up with strategies to deliver a good life to the Amsterdam citizens, without damaging the planet.
+The model's purpose was to get strategies to deliver a good life to the Amsterdam citizens, without damaging the planet.
 The model is now used in many other cities.

 Why is sustainability in the supply chain increasing in the construction industry?